 SCS uses the Bob Jones University Press Math curriculum for Kindergarten through Grade 5.
 Reasoning and problem-solving skills are emphasized along with learning how math reveals the nature and character of God and is relevant to everyday life.
 The traditional curriculum uses direct teacher instruction along with manipulatives to foster student involvement and understanding.
 Differentiated strategies are incorporated to meet the needs of diverse students and a worktext allows for regular practice of math skills.

 God, as the sovereign Lord and Creator of all matter, is our source for discovering the world around us, and the mysteries of the universe.
-Students from Kindergarten through Grade 5 will explore and investigate the world God has created through a biblical lens.
+Students from Kindergarten through Grade 5 will explore and investigate the world God has created through a biblical lens using curriculum from Bob Jones University Press.
 Our program will provide students with the opportunity to acquire the life-long skills needed to explore, investigate, analyze, experiment, and draw conclusions about the topics they encounter in science.
 Hands-on approaches and regular labs motivate students to learn and encourage them to participate.
 Students practice problem solving skills, develop positive scientific knowledge strategies, learn established truths, discover new scientific content, and increase their science literacy as they see the glory and power of God revealed in new and exciting ways.

 Physical Education (twice per week)